cefolger/needsmoredojo/README.md

 ##### Remove AMD Import

 You can remove a single import from your list by using Ctrl+Shift+O, 4.
-Place the caret near or inside the define literal or the corresponding function parameter, then press Ctrl+Shift+O, 4.
+Place the caret near or inside the define literal or the corresponding function parameter, like this:

+![ScreenShot](https://raw.github.com/cefolger/needsmoredojo/dev/screenshots/docs/removeimport.png)

+Then press Ctrl+Shift+O, 4.
 Both locations will be removed, if possible.

-![ScreenShot](https://raw.github.com/cefolger/needsmoredojo/dev/screenshots/docs/removeimport.png)

 ##### Remove Unused Imports